University at a Glance

 One (1) semester unit is equivalent to one and one-half (1 1/2) quarter units of credit.
 One (1) quarter unit is equivalent to two-thirds (2/3) of a semester unit.

-Cal State East Bay is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC), 985 Atlantic Avenue, Suite 100, Alameda, CA 94501; phone: (510) 748-9001.
-The Accrediting Commission is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Commission on Recognition of Postsecondary Accreditation.
+Cal State East Bay is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), 985 Atlantic Avenue, Suite 100, Alameda, CA 94501; phone: (510) 748-9001.
+The Commission is an institutional accrediting agency recognized by the U.S. Department of Education and is periodically reviewed by the Council for Higher Education Accreditation (CHEA).

 - The B.A. and M.A. in Music are accredited by the National Association of Schools of Music.